Health for Diving: A Primer on Diabetes

 Also available from DAN: Pollock NW, Uguccioni DM, Dear GdeL, eds.
 Diabetes and recreational diving: guidelines for the future.
 Proceedings of the UHMS/DAN 2005 June 19 Workshop.
 Durham, NC: Divers Alert Network; 2005.

 Hypoglycemia is a condition where blood glucose (blood sugar) is low.
 When levels fall to 60 to 70 mg/dl or less, a dangerous condition exists.
 Some signs and symptoms of hypoglycemia of which diabetic divers, their buddies and instructors should be aware include:

 § Unresponsiveness or inappropriate responsiveness

 - Loss of consciousness or altered state of consciousness

 Diabetic divers who display these symptoms should follow established protocols.
 This includes exchanging hand signals to identify the problem, ascending and stabilizing at the surface (both the affected diver and the buddy) and ingestion of carbohydrates by the affected diver.
 The divers terminate the dive and return to the boat or beach where a blood test is performed.
 Such events, along with blood glucose results and other details of the event, should be recorded for future reference.

 The glycemic index is a measure of how rapidly a food is converted into glucose through digestion.
 A high glycemic index means a food converts quickly.
 The glycemic load is a measure of the impact of a typical portion of the food on blood glucose, taking into account the typical portion size.
-The values shown in the table below are just a few examples to give you an idea of how foods affect blood glucose and some are quite surprising.
-As the data suggests, even minor adjustments to diet can have a large impact on blood glucose control.
 Numerous online sources are available to provide values for a broad spectrum of foods.